 An additional benefit of Set Matte over Track Matte (see Chris Meyer for background) is that you can add further effects to the main layer, an edge effect like Drop Shadow, or Remove Color Matting (for premultiplied alphas), Levels, etc.

 A disadvantage is that Set Matte is a "compound effect" (see videos by Angie Taylor and Chris Meyer), using the calculated result of a layer to modify another, so that masks, effects and geometric transforms must be applied to the matte layer first.
 As usual, when in doubt, pre-compose.
 Another shortcoming that may not be obvious, when reviewing a project, is which layer is the matte used by Set Matte, especially when scanning the Flowchart panel (though the effect name can be customized).

-Perhaps Adobe could add some extra juice to the Set Matte effect, like the extras seen in bs_SmartSetMatte, a Pixel Bender graph by Bartek Skorupa from AE Scripts that's not available for CS6 (even with the PBKAccelerator).
+Perhaps Adobe could add some extra juice to the Set Matte effect, like the extras seen in bs_SmartSetMatte, a Pixel Bender and now native plug-in by Bartek Skorupa.

 Set Matte does exist in Premiere Pro, but it's for AE compatibility; the Track Matte Key effect does much the same thing and is hardware-accelerated (with CUDA at least).
 NLE Ninja has a tutorial using Set Matte in Premiere (at 26:26) and Eran Stern discusses how to overcome the limitations of the Track Matte effect using advanced tips and tricks in Compositing in Premiere Pro.

 Get articles like this in your inbox: Sign Up